benjasast/empirical_evaluation_BF/README.md

   c. and produce all the figures and tables in the paper (non-formatted)

 In case of any doubt about the code contact:
-Benjamin Sas Trakinsky: bsastrak@uwo.ca , bsas@fen.uchile.cl
+Benjamin Sas Trakinsky: bsastrak@uwo.ca , bsastrakinsky@wlu.ca

 For doubts about the paper contact:
 Karen Grépin: kgrepin@wlu.ca